-- b.
-A grade of 4.0 in a central subject may normally be allowed only once in a BFA student's program.
-Any subsequent ★3 or ★6 in which a grade of 4.0 is received must be repeated for BFA credit, or an alternative ★3 or ★6, approved by the Department, must be substituted. - Final-year requirements include a minimum GPA of 6.0 on the last ★27 taken toward the degree and departmental recommendation. - Students who are not recommended to continue in the program at the end of the first, second or third year of study must withdraw from the program.
+- To be promoted to the next year, students will need a grade point average of at least 2.7 in Fall/Winter, and Departmental recommendation - b.
+A grade of D in a central subject may normally be allowed only once in a BFA student's program.
+Any subsequent ★3 or ★6 in which a grade of D is received must be repeated for BFA credit, or an

+- alternative ★3 or ★6, approved by the Department, must be substituted - c.
+Final-year requirements include a minimum GPA of 2.7 on the last ★27 taken toward the degree and departmental recommendation. - d.
+Students who are not recommended to continue in the program at the end of the first, second or third year of study must withdraw from the program.
 Such students may transfer to another program in the Faculty of Arts, except the BDes program, if they meet entrance and promotion requirements for such a program.
 After transfer, all requirements for the new program must be completed.
-Readmission to the BFA (Art and Design) or BDes program will only be considered after completion of ★24 in coursework that will meet program requirements in one Fall/Winter with a GPA of 6.0 and a successful portfolio submission.
-Only one readmission to the BFA (Art and Design) or BDes program following a recommendation not to continue will be considered. - Students who fail to meet the final-year requirements for the program will be permitted to fulfil those requirements only with the approval of the Department and the Dean of Arts. - A Bachelor of Fine Arts program may be interrupted only with Departmental consent.
+Readmission to the BFA (Art and Design) or BDes program will only be considered after completion of ★24 in coursework that will meet program requirements in one Fall/Winter with a GPA of 2.7 and a successful portfolio submission.
+Only one readmission to the BFA (Art and Design) or BDes program following a recommendation not to continue will be considered. - Students who fail to meet the final-year requirements for the program will be permitted to fulfil those requirements only with the approval of the Department and the Dean of Arts. - f.
+A Bachelor of Fine Arts program may be interrupted only with Departmental consent.